 The purpose of this chapter shall be to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership, and to encourage the development of character and citizenship in students of LFNO.
 Want to learn more?
 Read our bylaws | DOWNLOAD

 Chana Benenson, Principal

-Yann Colin, Director of the Middle and High School
+Yann Colin, Director of the Middle School

 Sophie Capmartin, Director of Academics

 Annie Neahring, Humanities Coordinator